atrauzzi/laravel-drydock/readme.md

 If you need to run any commands like `composer` or `artisan`, simply prefix them with `./run` at the root of this project.
 They will be run inside the environment.

 Once the environment is running, it will output all server requests, database access, queue access and cache messages.
-Repeated queue messages are normal and are just the queue worker polling, the worker may error out a few times until RabbitMQ is fully started.
+Repeated queue messages are normal and are just the queue worker polling.

 We know why they do it - it's to offer scalability!
 But when we unpack the excuses, it tends to be that the PaaS vendors go too far.